 Tricolored Herons are widely distributed across Florida, feeding primarily on fish from fresh and saltwater habitats.
-They are dark blue with a purple head and neck, white underparts, and a distinct, two-toned bill.
+They are slate gray with a reddish-blue head and neck, and a white belly and throat.
 These birds are among the smaller waders in Florida.
-They nest colonially in freshwater and coastal island rookeries, where they must compete with larger species for the best nest spots.
+They nest colonially in freshwater and coastal island colonies, where they often compete with larger species for the best nest spots.
 Learn about Audubon’s ColonyWatch program.

 Wilson's Plover Charadrius wilsonia

 Wilson’s Plovers are slightly more common than the Snowy Plover and more flexible in their habitat requirements.
 However, monitoring data indicate both a declining population and a contracting range.
 These plovers are solitary ground nesters that feed primarily on fiddler crabs and other coastal invertebrates.
 Development and disturbance to nesting areas from beach-recreation and management are significant causes of population decline.
 They are particularly susceptible to rising sea levels.
 Learn how Audubon’s coastal bird stewardship program is helping give these chicks a fighting chance.